Ivanderkelen/inlandwater_heatuptake/README.md

 # 2019_Vanderkelen_et_al_GRL
-Data processing and analysis used in Vanderkelen et al., 2020.
+Update of data processing and analysis used in Vanderkelen et al., 2020, including the model GOTM for publication in Cuesto-Valero et al., 2023.

 ## For users